syarramsetty-skyhook/Skyhook/README.md

 ## License

-The Truefix library is copyright &copy; 2016, TruePosition.
+The Truefix library is copyright &copy; 2016, Skyhook.
 It is released under the [MIT licence](https://github.com/electricimp/TrueFix/blob/master/LICENSE).